Playing Fruit Ninja on Your iPhone and iPad: A Real Hands-On Guide

 How do I get higher scores in Fruit Ninja?

 Slice through several fruits in one long curved stroke rather than poking at them individually, since the game rewards combos heavily.
 Keep your eyes on the bombs instead of the fruit so you do not end a run early, and use a single deliberate finger for cleaner swipes.
-In Arcade mode, save the special bananas for the busiest moments to make the score multiplier count.
+In Arcade mode, hold the special bananas for the busiest moments so the score multiplier or frenzy counts for more.